-Server and all storage components are available at publication date.
+Server and all storage components are available on the date specified in Clause 7.3.

 The pricing and availability of the Microsoft software used is given in a quote from Microsoft, which is included in this report in Appendix A.